We refresh this post every year with several new recipes to help you plan a wonderful Passover or holiday meal.

-We scanned through our collection of recipes and put together some great Passover (or any holiday) Menu/Potluck ideas for main dishes, sides and desserts.
+We’ve put together some great Passover (or any holiday) Menu/Potluck ideas for main dishes, sides and desserts.
+Time to start planning.

-Passover is upon us again where celebrators are either hosting a Passover seder or bringing a dish or two to someone else’s seder.
+Passover is around the corner and celebrators are either hosting a Passover seder or bringing a dish or two to someone else’s seder.
 While many stick to traditional Passover fare – gefilte fish, matzo ball soup, brisket, roast chicken, potato kugel (casserole) and tzimmes (carrot/prune stew), some of us try to change it up a bit – or at least mix old and new.

 - Vegetarian – since many (most?)
 Passover gatherings include at least one vegetarian nowadays

 - Potluck – meaning the dish can be made ahead and transported, with a few tips for reheating and serving where needed.

 - Make-ahead – as this is critical for larger group gatherings.
 I try to make as much as possible ahead of time to reduce the stress.

 - Under 30 minutes – because who doesn’t want a few things that can be made quickly?